rajiv-shah/rajiv-sh/_posts/2012-06-09-the-adventure-of-the-dying-detective.md

 ---
 layout: post
-title: The Adventure of the Dying Detective
+title: The Adventure of the Detective
 author: Arthur Conan Doyle
 categories: literature
 chapter: 13